-3. Our goal is to hit 250 reviews and spread the good word about this podcast as quickly as possible!
-If you are getting value out of this podcast will you kindly leave us a rating and review?
-Help us spread our message!
+3. Our goal is to inspire 1,000 new women each month and we've been achieving it with help from loyal listeners like you!
+If you are getting value out of this podcast will you kindly leave us a rating and review and help us spread our message?

 You're listening to the flip houses like a girl podcast where we educate, empower and celebrate everyday women who are facing their fears, juggling family and business, embracing their awesomeness and wholeheartedly chasing their dream of flipping houses.
 Each episode delivers honest to goodness tools, tips and strategies you can implement today to get closer to your first or next successful house flip.
 Here's your spiky haired breakfast taco loving host house flipping Coach Debbie DeBerry.